Municue

 Resident

-What to do: Submit written comments to City Council noting that the commercial motor vehicle limit was raised from six to ten per day during the January 15 commission hearing — public notice for this case referenced the original six-vehicle proposal, so Council members may not realize residents were never formally notified of the higher limit before the commission approved it.
+Recommended: Submit written comments to City Council before this item is scheduled, noting that the commercial motor vehicle limit was raised from six to ten per day at the January 15 commission hearing — public notice described a six-vehicle proposal, so Council members reviewing staff transmittal materials may not realize the approved cap is 67 percent higher than what corridor neighbors were told to expect when they were notified.

 Source: City Plan Commission — Jan 15, 2026 →